cartalyst/demo-data-grid/resources/views/content/introduction.md

 - Multiple pagination methods.
 - Single and multi-column sorting.
 - Ability to define custom labels.
-- Fully context event lifestyle.
+- Fully context event lifecycle.
 - History states & cleaner urls.

 The library requires PHP 5.6.4+ and follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
 Oh and it's fully unit-tested.